Built for the Frontlines

 But how did we do this?

-Using anomaly detection algorithms, we developed an AI-bot that processes hundreds of thousands of publicly available documents, including job review sites, to identify potential employee misclassification violations.
+Using anomaly detection algorithms, we developed an AI-powered Justice Intelligence Platform that processes hundreds of thousands of publicly available documents, including job review sites, to identify potential employee misclassification violations.

 With this data, our team of in-house lawyers were able to successfully detect a string of offenses, claiming that the company violated the FLSA and the economic reality test on many occasions.

-Interested in finding your next employee misclassification case?
+Interested in working with us to find your next case?
 Talk to one of our legal experts.